komejo/d8-theming-guide/README.md

 ## Theme engines

 Inside the `core/themes` lives a fourth folder (besides `bartik`, `seven` and `stark`), called `engines`.
 This folder contains the theme engines.
 In Drupal 8, the default template engine is **Twig**.
 The default template engine from Drupal 7, PHPTemplate, does still exist.
-Altough it's not recommended to continue using the engine, it might be useful when you're migrating your Drupal 7 site to Drupal 8.
+Although it's not recommended to continue using the engine, it might be useful when you're migrating your Drupal 7 site to Drupal 8.

 ### What is a theme engine?